Anthony Weiner: Early life, education, and early career

-New York City Council
+New York City Council (1992–1998)

 After working for Schumer for six years, Weiner got his first chance at political office in 1991 when the New York City Council was expanded from 35 to 51 seats.
-Weiner was considered a long-shot because he faced strong competition in the Democratic primary elections from two other candidates who had better local name recognition and funding.
-Weiner narrowly won the primary, besting Adele Cohen by fewer than 200 votes.
+Weiner was considered a long-shot because he faced strong competition in the Democratic primary elections from two well-connected candidates.
+Weiner narrowly won the primary, besting Michael Garson by slightly more than 200 votes.
 Controversy ensued in the last weeks of the campaign after Weiner's campaign anonymously spread leaflets around the district that had alleged ties between Cohen and the so-called "Jackson-Dinkins agenda"; the leaflets referred to the Crown Heights riots earlier in the year, after which white residents had seen Jesse Jackson, who became notorious for his earlier remarks about New York City as "Hymietown", and then-mayor David Dinkins as having been beholden to the predominantly African-American rioters and therefore endangering whites.
+Weiner prevailed in the general election.

-Weiner's win in the November general election was widely considered a formality because he had no opposition in the heavily Democratic district.
-He was 27 years old when he became the youngest councilman in the city's history.
-Over the next seven years on the City Council, Weiner initiated programs to address quality of life concerns.
+Weiner began serving on the City Council when he was 27 years of age, making him the youngest city councilmember in history.
+Weiner served on the City Council from 1992 to 1998.
+During his City Council tenure, Weiner initiated programs to address quality of life concerns.
 He also started a program to put at-risk and troubled teens to work cleaning up graffiti, and he backed development plans that helped revive the historic Sheepshead Bay area.

-U.S. House of Representatives
+U.S. House of Representatives (1999–2011)

-Elections

-In 1998, Weiner ran for Congress from New York's 9th congressional district, which was the seat held by his mentor, Chuck Schumer, who had run successfully for the U.S. Senate.
-Weiner won the Democratic primary election, which was tantamount to election in the heavily Democratic district that included parts of southern Brooklyn and south and central Queens.
+In 1998, Weiner ran for Congress from New York's 9th congressional district.
+The heavily Democratic 9th district was represented by Weiner's mentor, Chuck Schumer, who opted to run for the U.S. Senate that year and prevailed.
+Weiner narrowly won the Democratic primary election and won by a wide margin in the general election.
+He went on to serve in the House of Representatives until 2011, when he resigned in the midst of a sexting scandal.
+A special election was held on September 13, 2011 to replace him; Republican businessman Bob Turner defeated Democrat David Weprin in that election.